YingChen94/YingChen94.github.io/_pages/about.md

 ---

-👋 Hi, I'm Ying Chen — a bioinformatician at the Vertebrate Genome Lab at Rockefeller University.
+👋 Hi, I'm Ying Chen.

+👩‍💻 I am a bioinformatician at the Vertebrate Genome Lab at Rockefeller University.

 🎓 I obtained my PhD in Biology from Queen's University in Canada.